 A truly holistic approach to modern living

-I opened my first business, a salon, in Toronto before moving to France to run a thalassotherapy resort (sea water therapy) and then a health farm.
+I opened my first business, a salon, in Toronto before moving to France to run a thelassotherapy resort (sea water therapy) and then a health farm.
 From the off, I had therapists and medical professionals working side by side - aiming at prevention as well as healing.

 It sounds straightforward now, but it was radical then.
 Until the early 80s, the continual stress of modern life was something barely acknowledged.
 To me it was obvious that just treating the body wasn’t enough.

 And, from there, the move into creating my own products was inevitable.
 Essentially, what I wanted wasn’t available or only came in industrial quantities.
 You could get clinical aromatherapy in little brown bottles, or mud in great big buckets, or algae in buckets - but nothing usable for everyday skincare – which, as an industry, was still only really interested in the cosmetic.
 It wasn’t attractively packaged and had nothing to say to men, who were 30 percent of the clientele at spas.

 The aim then, as now, was to pull together and integrate the more traditional prevention treatments with the world of luxury and beauty – to dazzle the senses and de-stress body and mind.

 Sensuous, evocative skincare